History of Our Agency

 Central Coast Outreach Established

 Several years later in 1990, an outreach office was established in Salinas, CA, focusing on providing services to the public of Monterey and San Benito Counties.
-It was supported by local funders such as Harden Foundation and Community Foundation of Monterey County.
+It was supported by local funders, such as Harden Foundation and Community Foundation of Monterey County, and became known as Central Coast Outreach (CCO) office.

 Budget Cuts in Fresno